PreprintToPaper dataset: connecting bioRxiv preprints with journal publications: Technical Validation

 The annotations have been then merged by taking the conjunction of two annotations (i.e., if only if both annotators deemed the identified publication to be true, it was considered as such); if either of the annotators regarded the publication as NA it was assigned NA.
 The resulting distribution gives 69\% of positive recognition and 28\% of falsely assigned publications, with the remaining 3\% that cannot be resolved.
 These outcomes suggest that the title matching score alone might be an insufficient indicator.
 Figure \ref{fig:lm}a presents the combined annotation versus author match score, presenting evidence that preprint -- publication pairs with a low level of author match score are more likely to be among false positives than ones characterized by an author match score close to 1.
 To provide a more qualitative description of this fact and motivated by the observed relation between the combined annotation and author match score seen in Figure \ref{fig:lm}a, we used the logistic regression model\cite{Hastie2001} given by

 where $\pi$ is interpreted as the probability of the dependent variable (annotation) equaling a success, $x$ reflects author match score and $\beta_0,\beta_1$ are regression coefficients.
 The model was fitted on the set of non-NA data, resulting in $\beta_0 = -2.99 \pm 0.46$ and $\beta_1 = 6.36 \pm 0.67$ (see the curve in Figure \ref{fig:lm}a).
-The location parameter $\mu = -\beta_0/\beta_1$ -- the midpoint of the curve, where $pi$ crosses 1/2 is $\mu = 0.47 \pm 0.12$ where the standard deviation of $\mu$ has been calculated using propagation of uncertainty\cite{Ku1966}, i.e., $\sigma^2_{\mu} = |\beta_0/\beta_1|\sqrt{\sigma^2_{\beta_0} / \beta^2_0 + \sigma^2_{\beta_1} / \beta^2_1}$.
+The location parameter $\mu = -\beta_0/\beta_1$ -- the midpoint of the curve, where $\pi$ crosses 1/2 is $\mu = 0.47 \pm 0.12$ where the standard deviation of $\mu$ has been calculated using propagation of uncertainty\cite{Ku1966}, i.e., $\sigma^2_{\mu} = |\beta_0/\beta_1|\sqrt{\sigma^2_{\beta_0} / \beta^2_0 + \sigma^2_{\beta_1} / \beta^2_1}$.
 To assess the validity of the logistic regression approach, we performed 10-fold cross-validation\cite{Hastie2001}, obtaining the accuracy=0.92 and Cohen's $\kappa = 0.81$.

 Let us now see the ramifications of the author match score threshold $\mu$ on the possible use of the dataset.
 Figure \ref{fig:lm}b presents the fraction of preprints that were eventually published as journal articles $f$ versus the year of preprint submission.
 The first series, marked by triangles, disregards the gray zone papers, taking into account only records marked as ``published'', which leads to a spectacular decrease in $f$ by over 30\% between years 2016 and 2022.
-However, if we take into account that all gray zone records with author match score exceeding $\mu=0.47$ can be regarded as published ones, the decrease does not exceed 11\%.
+However, if we take into account that all gray zone records with author match score exceeding $\mu=0.47$ (obtained as threshold from the logistic regression analysis) can be regarded as journal-published ones, the decrease does not exceed 11\%.